sambanova/ai-starter-kit/quickstart/dedicated/BENCHMARKING_COE.md

 Every row of the `model_configs_example.csv` will have its corresponding row in the consolidated results table, i.e. `consolidated_results_<date>.xlsx`.

-N.B.
+Terminology.
 - Server metrics: These are performance metrics from the Server API.
     A prefix `server` will be added to the metric name.
 - Client metrics: These are performance metrics computed on the client side / local machine.
     A prefix `client` will be added to the metric name.
-- The suffixes `min`, `max`, and `p_50` represent the minimum, maximum, and the median respectively.
+- The suffixes `min`, `max`, and `p_50` represent the minimum, maximum, and the median, respectively.
 - The suffix `s` indicates that the value is in seconds.
 - The prefix `mean` refers to the mean value.

 The main columns of consolidated results are the following:
-- `ttft_s`.
+- `ttft`.
 Time to First Token (TTFT).
     One should see higher values and higher variance in the client-side metrics compared to the server-side metrics.
 This difference is mainly due to the request waiting in the queue to be served (for concurrent requests), which is not included in server-side metrics.
 - `server_end_to_end_latency`.
 End-to-end latency.
     One should see higher values and higher variance in the client-side metrics compared to the server-side metrics.
 This difference is also mainly due to the request waiting in the queue to be served (for concurrent requests), which is not included in server-side metrics.
 - `server_output_token_per_s`.
 Output throughput, i.e. the number of output tokens per second per request.
     One should see good agreement between the client and server-side metrics.
     For endpoints that support dynamic batching, one should see a decreasing trend in metrics as the batch size increases.
 - `acceptance_rate`.
 Acceptance rate for speculative decoding pairs.

 ### Switching time
-The switching time indicates the time required to switch from one model to another in a CoE bundle.
+The switching time indicates the time required to switch from one model to another in a CoE bundle in the context of inference.
 A switch is triggered not only by a different model name, but also a different sequence length and a different batch size.
 The latest technology of RDUs, SN40L, also offers High-speed HBM memory bandwidth to significantly speed up inference workloads.
 Each time that a new model configuration is called for inference, it needs to be loaded into the HBM memory.
-The switching time can be zero if the HBM memory is not saturated (e.g. smaller model configurations, with fewer number of parameters, or smaller sequence lengths, or smaller batch sizes are involved in the switch).
+The switching time can be zero if the HBM memory is not saturated (e.g. when smaller model configurations, with fewer number of parameters, or smaller sequence lengths, or smaller batch sizes are involved in the switch).
 On the other hand, if the HBM memory is saturated, the memory loading operation leads to a non zero switching time.

-You can extract the switching time of a request from the `switching_time` key in its corresponding entry in the `individual_responses.json` file.
+You can extract the switching time of a request from the `switching_time` key in its corresponding first entry in the `individual_responses.json` file.

-In order to estimate the switching time of a model in a CoE bundle of `N` models, it is important to rotate the order in witch the models will be called in your `model_configs_example.csv` configuration file.
+In order to estimate the switching time of a model in a CoE bundle of `N` models, it is important to rotate the order in which the models will be called in your `model_configs_example.csv` configuration file.
-For example, if your bundle has 3 models configurations that would trigger a switch, you could run the benchmarking scripts several times, in order to get a better idea on how the order of the rows can influence the switching time.
+For example, if your bundle has 3 models configurations that could trigger a switch, you could run the benchmarking scripts several times, in order to get a better idea on how the order of the rows can influence the switching time.

 The switching time is estimated as follows.
-Based on the first request TTFT in `individual_responses.json`, if this value is significantly larger (more than 3 standard deviations) than the average TTFT of the remaining requests, then switching time will be the difference between first TTFT and the average of the remaining TTFTs.
+Based on the first request TTFT in `individual_responses.json`, if this value is significantly larger (more than 3 standard deviations) than the average TTFT of the remaining requests, then the switching time will be the difference between first TTFT and the average of the remaining TTFTs.

 ## Notebook
-The E2E notebook <./Benchmark_Model_Bundle.ipynb> contains a full example on how to create a CoE bundle, create an endpoint, deploy the CoE bundle to an endpoint, and finally run the CoE benchmarking script.
+The E2E notebook [Benchmark Model Bundle](./Benchmark_Model_Bundle.ipynb) contains a full example on how to create a CoE bundle, create a project, create an endpoint, deploy the CoE bundle to an endpoint, and finally run the CoE benchmarking script.